Kiuwan logo

 Code Quality and Maintenance

-The quality and maintenance of open-source code can vary widely depending on factors such as project maturity, community support, and code contributors.
-Developers may encounter issues such as poorly documented code, inconsistent coding standards, or unmaintained projects, which can hinder development efforts and increase technical debt.
+The quality and maintenance of open-source code can vary widely depending on project maturity, community support, and code contributors.
+Developers may encounter poorly documented code, inconsistent coding standards, or unmaintained projects, which can hinder development efforts and increase technical debt.

 Public Vulnerabilities